History Questions and Answers

 4. Dayaram Sahni

-Who among these were associated with the first excavations carried out at Harappa and Mohenjodaro?
+Who among them were involved in the initial excavations at Harappa and Mohenjodaro?

 A